 Another 41 words (3 lines of text) are included under the topic Early Daubigney Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Daubigney family to the New World and Oceana
+Migration of the Daubigney family

-went on to make essential contributions to the emerging nations of Canada and the United States.
-Some of the first immigrants to cross the Atlantic and come to North America carried the name Daubigney, or a variant listed above: Thomas Dabney who settled in Barbados in 1654; John Dabney arrived in New York in 1820; Darby Davenney settled in Philadelphia in 1858; Alexander D'Aubiney settled in New England
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
+Some of the first immigrants to cross the Atlantic and come to North America carried the name Daubigney, or a variant listed above: Thomas Dabney who settled in Barbados in 1654; John Dabney arrived in New York in 1820; Darby Davenney settled in Philadelphia in 1858; Alexander D'Aubiney settled in New England in 1775.

 - ^ The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X)